-On the burndown chart pictured above, the team started a project that was planned to be 11 two-week sprints.
-They began with 200 story points of work.
-The first sprint went well, and from the chart, we can infer that they had around 180 story points of work remaining after the first sprint.
+On the burndown chart pictured above, the team started a project that was planned to be six sprints.
+They began with 360 story points of work.
+To finish within six sprints, they planned to average 60 points per sprint.
+The first sprint went well and they completed 90, leaving 270.

-During the second sprint, however, the estimated work remaining actually burned up.
+Things continued to progress well during the second sprint, but during the third sprint, the estimated work remaining actually burned up.
 This could have been because work was added to the project or because the team changed some estimates of the remaining work.
-From there, the project continued well.
-Progress slowed during Sprint 7, but then quickly resumed.
-All this information is clearly visible on the burndown chart, and the team can easily keep track of everything that is going on.
+After that, things again went well.

-This type of release burndown chart works very well in many situations and in many teams.
-However, on projects with lots of changing requirements you may want to look at an alternative release burndown chart as a way of keeping your agile project on track.
+This type of release burndown chart works very well in many situations and for many teams.
+However, on projects with lots of changing requirements, you may want to look at an alternative release burndown chart as a way of keeping your agile project on track.